tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 Program](https://en.wikipedia.org/wiki/Structured_programming) in disguise.
 The attributes of the object are the **global variables** of the program, and the object's methods are the program's **functions**.
-Every function can freely access every global variable which is what's behind most of the problems.
+Every function can freely access every global variable which is what causes many of the problems.

-A structured program with more than seven global variables is trouble, and if many objects in your program are effectively messy structured programs, you are in serious trouble indeed.
-At a high level you are doing Object Oriented Programming but at a low level you are right back in the 1970s struggling to deal with one confusing program after the next.
+A structured program with more than seven global variables is trouble, and if many objects in your program are effectively messy structured programs themselves, you are in serious trouble indeed.
+At a high level you are doing Object Oriented Programming, but at a low level you are right back in the 1970s struggling to deal with one confusing program after the next.

 How do we save this sinking ship?
 We save it by actively and aggressively keeping the number of attributes per object **at or below seven**.
 If you